Join the rewards club for food lovers and unlock rewards

 The interiors are elegant and warm with glowing candlelight and greenery dotted among warm wood-toned furniture.
 The focal point stone counter bar has been converted into a long social table area with striking and stylish pendant lights.
 The crockery is simple and earthy, showcasing the brilliance of the food.

-Paradise’s menus consist of an a la carte offering at lunch and a six-course set menu at dinner.
-The dishes take their inspiration from the eclectic mix of influences present in Sri Lankan cuisine and use a mix of British and Sri-Lankan sustainable ingredients prepared with modern flair.
-This leads to innovative and exciting dishes like a Rassam broth with lacto fermented strawberries and wild garlic oil, a lamb saddle, and black garlic curry with nettle and coconut as well as a Kiri Hodi with Cornish pollock, langoustine, and, mustard.
+The dishes on Paradise's six-course set dinner menu (billed as a "two hour culinary experience that takes guests through an ingredient focused journey") take their inspiration from the eclectic mix of influences present in Sri Lankan cuisine and use a mix of British and Sri-Lankan sustainable ingredients prepared with modern flair.
+This leads to innovative and exciting dishes like a Rassam broth with lacto fermented strawberries and wild garlic oil, a lamb saddle, and black garlic curry with nettle and coconut as well as a Kiri Hodi with Cornish pollock, langoustine, and mustard.
+There's also a dedicated alternative 'Veg + Plant' tasting menu, which boasts dishes such as seaweed and burnt onion wattalappam pudding with palm heart, jambola, sea buckthorn, and kalu-sago.

 FAQs